Learning Integrity and Giving Up "Profess-ionalism"

 (Also, if you are finding yourself feeling defensive about me using the term “white supremacy” I encourage you to read my earlier blog post here, where I provide resources for white folks, like myself, who want to better understand these ideas and what we, personally, can do to fight against them and for a more equal and just world.
 It’s okay to feel defensive, by the way, that’s a very normal reaction to being introduced to a new or challenging idea.
 And it is also okay to take a deep breath and give yourself some time to understand this idea by doing some background reading, so please give that blog entry and the included resources a look!)

-This particular idea of “professionalism” is very useful for a racist system that want to insure it’s own survival.
+This particular idea of “professionalism” is very useful for a racist system that wants to insure it’s own survival.
 If speaking about our values is out of line with “professionalism” then we are unable to name, speak out against or fight against systems that are, in full reality, harming others.
 This is particularly important in my field, which is health, fitness and wellness.
 If it is considered acceptable for me to speak out against smoking, sitting, trans fats, stress, over-work and fluorescent lighting it is absolutely imperative that I think very deeply about why it is not acceptable for me to speak out against systems that kill people through violence or through the sheer stress caused by living in that system.

 Here’s the thing: